PyCharm01/ShekharMansing/README.md

-- 👋 Hi, I’m @ShekharMansing
+- 👋 Hi, I’m @ShekharMansingChormale
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Science/Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...